Summary of Blog

 - Fly ash and bottom ash are wastes produced when power stations burn coal. Â

-You might have heard that natural gas is “clean.”
 Natural gas emits fewer greenhouse gases and pollutants into the atmosphere than coal.
-However, coal is the dirtiest way to generate electricity, so practically anything will appear cleaner in contrast.
 The fact is that natural gas power plants continue to emit considerable amounts of air pollution, which is an issue.

 Nitrogen oxides, or NOx, are the main pollutants in natural gas electricity.
 Not only does NOx cause respiratory issues, but it also combines with other compounds in the air, resulting in particulate matter and ozone.
-Particulate matter and ozone are responsible for many negative health effects, including shortness of breath, heart attacks, and early mortality.
+Particulate matter and ozone can likely cause shortness of breath, heart attacks, and early mortality.
 In short, NOx is hazardous to human health.

 Transportation